MicrosoftDocs/azure-devops-docs/docs/user-guide/manage-organization-collection.md

 ## Add users to your organization

 ::: moniker range="azure-devops"
-For large enterprises, the recommended method to manage Azure DevOps users, is to connect Azure DevOps to Azure Active Directory (Azure AD) and manage user access through security groups defined in Azure AD.
-That way, when you add and remove users or groups from Azure AD, you automatically add and remove these same users and groups from Azure DevOps.
+For large enterprises, the recommended method to manage Azure DevOps users, is to connect Azure DevOps to Microsoft Entra ID and manage user access through security groups defined in Microsoft Entra ID.
+That way, when you add and remove users or groups from Microsoft Entra ID, you automatically add and remove these same users and groups from Azure DevOps.
 You limit the maintenance of managing permissions and user access.

 For small and large enterprises, you can add users and security groups directly through the web portal **Organization settings>Users** interface.
 All users added to an organization can be added to one or more projects defined for the organization.
 ::: moniker-end